mkim0029/WEAVE_Pristine/README.md

 8. Interactive plotting and inspection
    - File: `preprocessing/spectrum_plotting.ipynb`
    - What: Notebook examples to load the HDF5 with `HDF5SpectrumReader`, plot full spectra and zoomed regions, and save plots/CSV for individual spectra.
+   - Quick test notebook: `testing/plot_spectrum.ipynb` — a small notebook added to the repo that loads `data/processed_spectra.h5` and plots wavelength vs flux for a single spectrum (handy for quick checks).

 Quick usage examples
 --------------------